Pregnancy and Parental Leave Ontarioachkarlaw-admin

 Any pregnant employee can choose to take up to 17 weeks of unpaid time off from work.
 For some cases, the leave may be longer, but employees should know that employers are not obligated to pay regular wages during pregnancy leave.

 Any pregnant employee can claim this time off, whether they are full-time, part-time, or on a work contract.
 The employee can claim the leave as long as the employee is employed by someone who is covered by the Employment Standards Act, 2000 (ESA), and employment starts at least 13 weeks before the baby’s expected due date.

 If the employee has already taken 17 weeks of leave but hasn’t given birth yet, that employee can continue to take leave.
 The pregnancy leave will end when the employee gives birth, at which point parental leave can start.

-Pregnancy leave is separate from parental leave.
+Pregnancy leave is separate from maternity leave or parental leave.
 Thus, mothers may choose to take both types of leave back-to-back or with some time between them.

 Miscarriages and Stillbirths

 Unfortunately, employees who have a miscarriage or a stillbirth more than 17 weeks before the baby’s due date are not entitled to pregnancy leave.
 However, employees who have a miscarriage or stillbirth within the 17-week window are still eligible for pregnancy leave in Ontario.
 The latest date to begin that leave is the date of the miscarriage or stillbirth.
 The leave must end 17 weeks after it began or 12 weeks after the stillbirth or miscarriage, whichever is later.

 Any new parent, father or mother, can take parental leave, including parents who are adopting or taking children into their care.
 It also includes people who are in a relationship with a parent of the child who plans to treat the child as their own.